reowst/sdk/README.md

 ## Usage

-Once you have built the SDK, please read [USAGE.md](https://github.com/networknext/sdk/blob/master/USAGE.md) to learn more how to use Network Next.
+Once you have built the SDK, please read [USAGE.md](https://github.com/networknext/sdk/blob/master/USAGE.md) to learn how to use Network Next.